Brampton, North East Derbyshire

 Brampton is a civil parish in North East Derbyshire, England, with a population of 1,201 in 2011.
 Lying 130 mi north west of London, 20 mi north of Derby, and 2 mi west of the market town of Chesterfield, Brampton encompasses part of the Peak District national park to the west, and shares a border with the Borough of Chesterfield, Barlow, Baslow and Bubnell, Beeley, and Holymoorside and Walton.
-The parish does not include the nearby built-up suburb of Brampton which is now within the Chesterfield unparished area.
+The parish contains a number of settlements including the village it was named after, but does not include the nearby built-up suburb of Brampton which is now within the Chesterfield unparished area.

 Geography

 Location

 Brampton is surrounded by the following local places: